opendatasoft/ods-documentation/source/sourcing_and_processing_data/connectors/json.rst

 This connector expects a file in which each line is a one-line JSON documents.
 The whole file is not a valid JSON document but each line is.

-The extractor supports two modes:
+The connector supports two modes:
     - One JSON array on each line (or one array altogether)
     - One JSON object on each line